projectara/greybus-spec/source/control.rst

 The identify response finally allows an interface to supply an additional block of identifying information of an arbitrary size (up to 64KB).
-This information will be supplied to the AP with a hotplug event the SVC sends associated with the interface.
+This information is supplied to the AP with a hotplug event the SVC sends associated with the interface.

 Greybus Control Identify Request